MarketSquare/robotframework-ai/doc.rst

     Negative values encourage it to reuse tokens.
 Can be anything from -2 to 2.
 Default = 0
 - *presence_penalty:float:* Exact same as frequency_penalty except its scope is reduced to the immediate context.
     Can be anything from -2 to 2.
 Default = 0
-- *kwargs:dict:* Additional parameters can be supplied for specific types of test data.
+- *kwargs:dict:* Additional arguments can be supplied for specific types of test data.
 These will be explained in per type below

 Addresses
 ---------

-When generating addresses additional parameter are available.
-These parameters are as follows:
+When generating addresses additional argument are available.
+These arguments are as follows:
 - *Country:str:* The country from which to create addresses.
 If None, will generate an address from anywhere.
 Default = None